-This Policy supports our statement of purpose by providing a framework that strives to include all our visitors, potential visitors, volunteers and staff.
-We will make our collections and buildings accessible, by removing as many physical, intellectual or cultural barriers to access as practicable, within the limits of legal, budgetary, and planning considerations.

-We are committed to an audience-first focus, developing a programme of activities and events that are designed to involve, educate and engage groups from a wide range of backgrounds and all sectors of Reading's diverse community.
+This Policy supports our statement of purpose by providing a framework that strives to include all our visitors, potential visitors, volunteers, and staff.
+We will make our collections and buildings accessible, by removing as many physical, intellectual, or cultural barriers to access as practicable, within the limits of legal, budgetary, staffing, and planning considerations.
+We are committed to an audience-first focus, developing a programme of inclusive activities and events that are designed to involve, educate, and engage people from a wide range of backgrounds and all sectors of Reading's diverse community.